 Mantra: Say YES to life; dive-in heart-first.

-Family: Family trip to Mexico – my son comes with us and I’m grateful for this time together even though it’s really hard.
-He is not well/he remains on suicide watch.
-He takes his final selfie on my phone.
+Family: In March my son tries to die for the first time and we bring him home.
+This time was a gift – not easy but a gift.
+We live what feels like a nightmare needing help, dealing with dysfunctional and sometimes uncompassionate medical and law enforcement systems.
+Family trip to Mexico – my son comes with us and I’m grateful for this time together even though it’s really hard; He takes his final selfie on my phone.
+Over the next months Jairus tells me his wishes for after he dies.
+He remains on suicide watch.
+We get him into a good inpatient treatment program for youth and young adults against his will, but they let him out in three weeks, against my will.
+We’re losing him and he wants me to let him go but I fight with everything I have to find help and hope for him.
 I hold on for dear life.
 My husband and I visit New Orleans for our 25th anniversary (two months before Jairus dies).
 It’s hard to leave home because our son isn’t well but we need to keep living.
 It would be easy to spiral and live mired in fear.

 Two of my kids come out as bisexual: my son in the months before he dies, my youngest daughter in the months after.
 They know they are safe at home.
 After our son/brother dies, we take just three weeks off to mourn and then try to return to school and work.
 This is a survival decision.
 We move toward each other and love each other well.
 I am so proud of each of my kids, including my beautiful boy.
 Four months after Jairus dies, I take my girls on a girls trip to the UK and we meet my friend, Betsy, face to face for the first time.
 Covid arrives in Canada just after our return home.